With over 5 million apps on the app stores, learning how to promote an app and doing app marketing are a must for any newly added app.

 If it’s not scalable, chances are you are doing it wrong.
 Your goal is to get millions of downloads.
 Because of this, your ads need to reach tens of millions of people.

 Without a scalable strategy, you won’t be able to do that.
-Make sure you are creating ad strategies that can be easily replicated and changed in order to boost your app installs.
+Make sure you are creating ad strategies that can be easily replicated and changed in order to increase app downloads.

 A user can search on google for “how to lose weight” and reach your guide.
 He reads it and leaves.
 He is still not lost!